Keffisor/JDAPlug/README.md

 	}
 }
 ```
-The config file is created into a directory with the name of the plugin in the directory of plugins.
-The config file **must** be created inside the jar without any package.
-The data that contains that config will be created into the directory of the plugin.
+The config file is stored in the plugin's directory.
+You can access or modify data as needed:
 ```
 e.getChannel().sendMessage(Main.getInstance().config.getString("Message.NoPermission")).queue();
 config.set("something", 1); //set data to the config